-- 4. Insert the vehicle key or screw driver into the access hole to override the brake-shift interlock.
-Apply the brake and shift into Neutral. - 5.
-Return the cover plate (rotate clockwise) to the closed position.
+4. Insert a tool (or screw driver) into the access hole to override the brake-shift interlock.
+Apply the brake and shift into Neutral.

+5. Return the cover plate (rotate clockwise) to the closed position.
 Start the vehicle.

 If it is necessary to use the above procedure to move the gearshift lever, it is possible that a fuse has blown or the vehicle's brakelamps are not operating properly.
 Refer to Fuses and relays in the Roadside emergencies chapter.